raygun101/MarkupKit/README.md

 * `LMTableView` and `LMTableViewCell` - table view types that simplify the definition of static table view content
 * `LMScrollView` - scroll view that automatically adapts to the size of its content
 * `LMRowView` and `LMColumnView` - layout views that arrange subviews in either a horizontal or vertical line, respectively
+* `LMSpacer` - view that creates flexible space between other views
 * `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies

 Extensions to several UIKit classes that adapt their respective types for use in markup are also discusssed.